Honest comparisons

 bcontext vs Tana

-Tana lets you tag anything.
-Bcontext types everything — and ships an MCP server for your agents.
+Tana lets a power user tag anything.
+Bcontext types everything — and ships MCP for your agents.

 Capability